lofic/autocerts/readme.md

 ## Use case with puppet and the Foreman

-You can use the ruby classes provided here in hooks to create the keys on demand when a node agent requests a catalog on the puppet master (i.e. with the certname in node.rb if you use The Foreman as an external node classifier).
+You can use the ruby classes provided here in hooks to create the keys on demand when a node agent requests a catalog on the puppet master (i.e. with the certname = node name in node.rb if you use The Foreman as an external node classifier).

 Foreman can act as a classifier to Puppet through the External Nodes interface.
 This is a mechanism provided by Puppet to ask for configuration data from an external